RdrigoE/interpreter-in-php/Readme.md

 # Building a interpreter in PHP
-> Based on Writing an interpreter in Go Thorsten Ball
+> Based on Writing an interpreter in Go by Thorsten Ball